Nexxus67/WinRansomware/README.md

-# WinRansomware
+#WinRansomware

-This should be executed on virtual machines, and it's for educational purposes.
-Hacking is illegal and I do not endorse any evil use of this code.
+This code should be executed on virtual machines and is intended solely for educational purposes.
+Hacking is illegal, and I do not endorse any malicious use of this code.
 This should be used for educational purposes ONLY.

-This code creates a ransomware that encrypts files in specified folders and creates a ransom note to be displayed to the victim asking for payment to decrypt the files.
+This code creates a ransomware simulation that encrypts files in a specified folder and generates a ransom note asking for payment to decrypt the files.

-The create_ransomware function takes a list of folders to be encrypted and generates a new encryption key for each folder.
-It then encrypts all files in the folder using the generated key and writes a ransom note in each folder asking for payment to decrypt the files.
-The ransom note contains an email address to contact for instructions on how to pay the ransom and get the decryption key.

-The ransom_note function creates a text file called "RANSOM_NOTE.txt" on the victim's desktop, containing the message that the victim has been infected with ransomware, and instructions on how to pay the ransom.
+Key Functions

+generate_key(): Generates a new encryption key. save_key(key): Saves the generated key to a file named secret.key. load_key(): Loads the encryption key from the secret.key file. encrypt_file(file, key): Encrypts a given file using the provided key. decrypt_file(file, key): Decrypts a given file using the provided key. encrypt_directory(folder, key): Encrypts all files with specific extensions (.txt, .doc, .pdf) in the specified directory. decrypt_directory(folder, key): Decrypts all files with specific extensions (.txt, .doc, .pdf) in the specified directory. create_ransom_note(): Creates a ransom note containing a message and contact email for ransom payment instructions.
+Main Functionality

+The main function orchestrates the following steps:

+Defines the path of the folder to be encrypted (/home/user).
+Generates a new encryption key and saves it to secret.key.
+Encrypts all files in the specified directory.
+Creates a ransom note at /home/user/ransom_note.txt.
+Deletes the secret.key file to simulate a real ransom scenario where the decryption key is not readily available.
+Execution

-The main function calls the create_ransomware function.
-Finally, the code checks if the script is being run directly and if so, calls the main function to execute the code.
+When the script is run directly, the main function is called, initiating the encryption process and ransom note creation.

+Important: This code is a simulation and should be handled responsibly.
+Use it only in controlled environments to understand ransomware behavior and its implications.